 For example, in a block of eight flats, at least six must be held by qualifying tenants.
 Likewise, in a block of 20 flats, at least 14 must held by qualifying tenants.

-RTM will not be an option if any of the qualifying tenants have a housing association landlord.
+RTM will not be an option if any of the qualifying tenants have a housing authority landlord.

 The Right to Manage qualifying criteria require the block to be at least 75% residential